MrGiovanni/ModelsGenesis/README.md

 <p align="center"><img width="100%" src="figures/results.png" /></p>

-Note that learning from scratch <i>simply<\i> in 3D may not necessarily yield performance better than ImageNet-based transfer learning in 2D
+Note that learning from scratch <i>simply</i> in 3D may not necessarily yield performance better than ImageNet-based transfer learning in 2D

 <br/>